 Taurine supplementation reduces inflammatory processes caused by excessive iron accumulation that can lead to Alzheimer’s and Parkinson’s.[xx]
 And it stops Amyloid-β from damaging mitochondria by activation of Sirtuin 1 (SIRT 1) which helps prevent Alzheimer’s.[xxi]

 Taurine also plays a critical role in creating new brain cells (neurogenesis).
 Research has found that taurine activates dormant stem cells in the brain.[xxii]
 And boosts the survival of new neurons which results in an increase in adult brain cells.

 How things go bad

-Some taurine is produced in your body from methionine and cysteine.
+Some taurine is produced in your body from methionine and the amino acid cysteine.
 But the remainder must come from your diet.
 If you are vegan or vegetarian, chances are high that you are not getting enough taurine.

 Diseases such as diabetes, cancer, liver disease, kidneys or heart can also deplete taurine.
 As can deficiencies in Vitamin B6 (P-5-P), zinc, magnesium and Vitamin A. And eating food containing monosodium glutamate (MSG).

 Insufficient taurine means: